Quillen cohomology of enriched operads: Quillen cohomology of simplicial operads

 Let $\mathcal{E}$ be an ordinary category.
 The \textit{(covariant) twisted arrow category} $\Tw(\mathcal{E})$ is by definition the category whose objects are the morphisms of $\mathcal{E}$ and such that maps from $f:x\rar y$ to $f':x'\rar y'$ are given by commutative diagrams of the form

 This classical notion was generalized into the $\infty$-categorical framework due to Lurie [\cite{Lurieha}, \S 5.2.1].
-For a given $\infty$-category $\D$, the \textbf{twisted arrow category} $\Tw(\D)$ is the $\infty$-category whose $n$-simplices are the $(2n+1)$-simplices of $\C$.
+For an $\infty$-category $\D$, the twisted arrow $\infty$-category $\Tw(\D)$ is the $\infty$-category whose $n$-simplices are the $(2n+1)$-simplices of {$\D$}.
 In particular, objects of $\Tw(\D)$ are the morphisms of $\D$.
-A map from $f:x \lrar y$ to $f':x'\lrar y'$ can be also depicted as a diagram of the type \eqref{eq:twisted} commutative up to a chosen homotopy.

-Furthermore, for a given fibrant simplicial category $\C$, the twisted arrow $\infty$-category of $\C$ is simply $\Tw(\C) := \Tw(\sN\C)$ the twisted arrow $\infty$-category of the nerve of $\C$.
-It turns out that $\Tw(\C)$ can be represented as the unstraightening of a certain simplicial copresheaf.
-This phenomenon motivates us to establish \textit{twisted arrow $\infty$-categories of (fibrant) simplicial operads}.
-Let us see how it arises.
+A map from $f:x \rar y$ to $f':x'\rar y'$ can be also depicted as a diagram of the type \eqref{eq:twisted} commutative up to a chosen homotopy.
+Furthermore, the twisted arrow $\infty$-category of a fibrant simplicial category $\C$ is simply given by $\Tw(\C) := \Tw(\sN\C)$.
+As we will see below, $\Tw(\C)$ can be represented as the unstraightening of a certain simplicial copresheaf.
+Due to this fact, we propose the construction of \textit{twisted arrow $\infty$-categories of (fibrant) simplicial operads}.

 We will need the following notations and conventions: